Kraken-crypto/sequency/README.md

 ## API documentation

-Full API documentation is available at [https://kraken-crypto.github.io/sequency](https://kraken-crypto.github.io/sequency).
+Full API documentation is available at [Sequency API docs](https://kraken-crypto.github.io/sequency).

 Sequency is also fully documented via inline JSDoc comments.
 When using an IDE like Intellij IDEA or Webstorm the docs are available inline right inside your editor.